Rangers vs. Orioles Player Props Betting Odds

 Semien Stats

-- Semien has hit safely in 14 games in a row.
-During his last 10 games he is hitting .333 with three doubles, two triples, a home run, a walk and seven RBI.
+- Semien has hit safely in 15 straight games.
+In his last 10 outings he is batting .326 with three doubles, two triples, a home run, a walk and six RBI.

 Semien Recent Games